Chickenpox (varicella) is a highly contagious disease caused by the varicella-zoster virus.

 If a woman develops chickenpox during pregnancy, there is a very small but real chance of damage to her unborn baby.
 If she develops chickenpox late in pregnancy or very soon after birth, the infection can be serious and even life threatening for the newborn baby.
 Pregnant women and those with new born infants in their first month of life, who have had household or face to face contact with a person with chickenpox, should seek urgent medical attention.

-People with chickenpox should be excluded from childcare facilities, schools or work for at least five days after the rash first appears and until dry scabs have replaced all blisters.
+People with chickenpox should be excluded from childcare facilities, schools or work for at least 5 days after the rash first appears and until dry scabs have replaced all blisters.
 Any contacts with lowered immunity, such as those with leukaemia, should be immediately excluded and referred for specialist advice.

 Heymann, D., ed.2015.
 Control of Communicable Diseases Manual, 20th edition.
 Washington, DC: American Public Health Association, pp669-675.